stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Configuration: Use Environment Variables or TOML

 Use environment variables for options that must be passed to an application each time that it starts.
 If your application is a command-line tool, you should also provide options that can override the environment variables.
+Use [python-dotenv](https://saurabh-kumar.com/python-dotenv/) for projects that only need to use environment variables, or [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) for a full configuration system that supports files and environment variables.

-Use [TOML](https://toml.io/) for configuration files that must be written or edited by human beings.
+Use the [TOML](https://toml.io/) format for configuration files that must be written or edited by human beings.
 This format is an open standard that is used across Python projects and is also supported by other programming languages.
 For example, TOML is the default configuration file format for Rust projects.

 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
 If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.